 Of greater importance in feed evaluation is the response of poultry to particular feeds.
 This is regarded as the real nutritive value of the feed, and must be measured as part of feed evaluation.
 Nutritive value does not necessarily entail animal growth or egg production.
 It gives information on how much of each of the fractions in feed, i.e. starch or energy, protein (amino acids), fats, minerals or vitamins, was used by the bird.
 When feed is given to poultry, they are able to break down only a fraction of the feed and absorb it into the body for growth and egg production.
 The rest is voided in faeces and urine, which are excreted together by poultry.
 The amount of nutrients retained by the bird is an indication of the nutritive value of the feed.

-Feed evaluation is important because ingredients that belong to the same class contain different nutrients; for example, maize provides more energy than wheat while soybeans contain more proteins than lupins.
+Feed evaluation is important because ingredients that belong to the same class contain different nutrients; for example, maize provides more energy than wheat while soybeans contain more proteins than lupins and canola.
 The same ingredient varies from one supplier to the other, and between years.
 In drought years, cereals fill poorly and are therefore lower in quality.
 Most importantly, if feeds are not evaluated, it is not possible to tell if the material will be suitable for feeding poultry.
 Feeding standards have already been set for different types of poultry, so the requirements for different nutrients must be met precisely.
 It is possible, with the current state of knowledge, to predict poultry growth or egg production by modelling feed quality, type of housing, class of poultry and duration of feeding.
 The central key issue in these models is feed quality, which can only be obtained through feed evaluation.